Vickykumar431/Delta-web/README.md

 # Delta-web
-This repo for web devlopment
+This repo for web devlopment.